Greg J. Bamber

 Greg Bamber is a British-Australian academic, researcher and writer.
 He is a professor at the Department of Management, Monash University, Melbourne, Australia.
-He is also Director, International Consortium for Research in Employment & Work (iCREW), Centre for Global Business, Monash Business School.
+He is also Co-Director, International Consortium for Research in Employment & Work (iCREW), Centre for Global Business, Monash Business School.

 Early life and education

 Bamber was born near Kingston upon Thames, Greater London, in the United Kingdom (UK).
 His parents were Douglas Bamber (1921–91) and Elizabeth Bamber (née Dawson, 1922-2009).
 They had English, Irish and Scottish ancestry and among other jobs, both worked as teachers.
 Bamber attended several schools in Surrey and Cheshire, UK and also for a year in Massachusetts, USA.
 His post-school education was in the UK at the University of Manchester, the London School of Economics and Heriot-Watt University, Edinburgh.

 Career

 In his early career, Bamber worked on research projects based at several UK universities (Imperial College, London; Oxford University; and Warwick University), in industry, at the UK Government’s former Commission on Industrial Relations and as an arbitrator with its successor, the Advisory, Conciliation and Arbitration Service.

 He has helped to lead many competitive grant-funded research projects funded by the Australian Research Council and the UK Economic and Social Research Council.
 International agencies and enterprises have commissioned Bamber to conduct research projects and act as an advisor on human resources and industrial relations.
 He has been a visitor at Harvard University and Massachusetts Institute of Technology in the US, as well as Cardiff University, Wales; he is Visiting Professor, Newcastle University, England.